top of page

 At least two days before you plant your potatoes, inspect your spuds and decide if you want to plant them whole or cut them into smaller pieces.
 If your seed potatoes are large, cut them into pieces about the size of a hen's egg with 2 or 3 sprouts or buds per piece.
 Let the cut seed potatoes heal until the time comes to plant.

-For each seed potato piece that you have, dig a hole about 6 inches deep or dig a trench at the same depth and add a layer of slow release fertilizer to the bottom.
+For each seed potato piece that you have, dig a hole about 6 inches deep or dig a trench at the same depth and add a layer of slow-release fertilizer to the bottom.
 We recommend using Muriate of Potash; this will create healthy stems, roots, and tubers (remember, potatoes are a tuber!)
 Mix the fertilizer in with the loose soil at the bottom of the hole, and then place your potato in the hole.
 The side with the most sprouts should be facing up... these will grow and form the plant above ground.
 Cover the seed potato with soil.
 Depending on your variety, seed potatoes should be spaced 12 to 18 inches apart.

 Growing Potatoes

-• Water - potatoes are thirsty growers.
-Once planted, thoroughly water in your seed potatoes and then continue to provide 1 to 2 inches of water per week in order to maintain an even moisture level.
-Uneven moisture levels during the different growing processes can cause misshapen potatoes.
-Potatoes planted in containers may require more frequent watering than potatoes planted in the ground.
 It is also important to note that overhead watering should be avoided.
 If overhead watering is unavoidable, water only during the early morning hours so that the leaves have time to dry before night falls and that less water evaporates.
 Wet leaves can cause frustrating issues such as disease and rot, and excessive water evaporation is simply a waste of a precious natural resource.
 Once the foliage begins to turn yellow and dies off, stop watering the plants.

-• Hilling - an extremely beneficial practice when growing potatoes is called hilling.
-Hilling potatoes increases yield by increasing length of the stem underground.
-Hilling also is important for preventing the tops of the newly formed spuds from peeking up out of the ground.
-Potatoes that are exposed to sunlight turn green and toxic.
 It's easy to hill potatoes: in the morning when the stems are fully turgid, draw up the soil with a hoe every time the stems get to around 6 to 8 inches, leaving just the top stems poking out of the soil.
 Alternatively, add compost material to the area, covering the stems in the same way.
 Continue hoeing or adding material until you cannot draw up any more soil or until the foliage closes over in between rows.

 • Protect From Frost - potato plants can typically handle the late winter frosts that may occur, but it's better to protect them in some small measure if you know a frost is on its way.
-It's easy to cover the young plants with fleece or row cover fabric, cover shoot clusters with a pot, or draw up soil to bury the young shoots.
+It's easy to cover the young plants with fleece or row cover fabric, cover shoot clusters with a pot, or draw up the soil to bury the young shoots.

 We hope this inspires and encourages you to start planting potatoes in your garden.
 Be on the lookout in the summer for our guide on how to harvest your potatoes!